 It’s also important to note that induction coil configurations can be used to heat from one side of the part — and heat the entire part — in flat plate welding applications.
 So, for example, if the welding operator is working on one side of the plate, the induction coil can be heating from the opposite side.
 This allows induction heating and welding to occur at the same time, while also saving time in setup and in moving on to the next part.
 It also provides benefits for operator comfort.

-- Winding the coil: Take the time to properly wind the coil on the part.
+Take the time to properly wind the coil on the part.
 Improper winding of the coil can result in not having enough power for the heating requirements.
 For the best results, the turns of the coil should all be in the same direction — either all clockwise or all counterclockwise, for example.
 Avoid coil turns that are a 180-degree angle or in zig-zag configurations.
-In addition, any unused portion of the coil — such as the ends — should be twisted together or tied together with tie-wraps, tape, rope or string to reduce the amount of heat losses in the unused portion of coil.
+Any unused portion of the coil — such as the ends — should be twisted or tied together to reduce the amount of heat losses in the unused portion of coil.

-- Thermocouple placement: With open-flame heating, temperatures are monitored manually using temperature crayons.
-In contrast, induction heating systems have a built-in heat controller to monitor temperatures using feedback from thermocouples mounted on the piece.
-The thermocouple feedback to the machine controls the machine’s power, to help prevent overheating.
-This makes thermocouple placement critical to achieving the desired temperature levels.
-It typically works best to have the thermocouple toward the center of a coil configuration, which tends to be the warmest spot.
-For best results, thermocouples should be placed underneath the blanket.
-This prevents overheating and potential damage to the induction heating coil.
-Also, the thermocouple should be placed underneath the blanket coils rather than under the middle of the blanket, which is actually a cooler area.
-This helps ensure accuracy in temperature readings.
-On plate corners and edges, be aware that coils that go over a corner or an edge can heat those areas up to a much higher temperature.
+With open flame, temperatures are monitored manually using temperature crayons.
+In contrast, induction heating systems monitor temperatures using feedback from thermocouples mounted on the piece.
+The thermocouple feedback controls the machine’s power to help prevent overheating — making thermocouple placement critical to achieving desired temperature levels.
+It typically works best to place the thermocouple toward the center of a coil configuration, which tends to be the warmest spot, and to place thermocouples underneath the blanket.
+This prevents overheating and potential damage to the heating coil.
+On plate corners and edges, be aware that coils that go over a corner or an edge can heat those areas up to a much higher temperature

-- Proper temperature settings: It’s important to note that some applications may require going above the desired setpoint temperature in order to achieve the proper temperature at the root of the weld.
+It’s important to note that some applications may require going above the desired setpoint temperature to achieve the proper temperature at the root of the weld.
 This allows for some losses as the system heats the thickness of the part.
-For example, in an application that calls for preheat to 250 degrees Fahrenheit, it can be beneficial to set the surface temperature up to 300 or 325 degrees — especially on thicker materials or when induction is only ufsed on one side of the workpiece — to ensure the minimum preheat temperature is reached throughout the part.
+For example, if an application calls for preheat to 250 degrees Fahrenheit, it can be beneficial to set the surface temperature up to 300 or 325 degrees — especially on thicker materials or when induction is only used on one side of the workpiece — to ensure the minimum preheat temperature is reached throughout the part.
 With many types of steel there is a wide minimum-to-maximum temperature window, so exceeding the maximum interpass temperature level is typically not an issue.